Jack-0/dotfiles/README.md

-## dotfiles
+# dotfiles

-System configuration files for Linux :heart:
+:fire: System configuration files for Unix

+:wrench: Backup your zshrc before use